Original Christmas Alliteration Poem by Nana

 ~ NanasCorner.com ~

 Thank you for taking the time to read my original Christmas Alliteration Poem, Santa’s Sleigh.
-Don’t forget to track Santa on NORAD and visit PNP (Portable North Pole) for special Santa fun!
+Don’t forget to track Santa on NORAD and visit PNP (Portable North Pole) on the web or use PNP App for special Santa fun!
 May you enjoy this Christmas season with your family and friends.
 Please give a gift to a child in need, if you can.